ArgentinaOfficial Name: Argentine Republic

-SPECIAL CIRCUMSTANCES: In addition to being subject to all Argentine laws affecting U.S. citizens, dual nationals may also be subject to other laws that impose special obligations on Argentine citizens.
+SPECIAL CIRCUMSTANCES: U.S.-Argentine dual nationals may be subject to laws that impose special obligations on Argentine citizens.
 In some instances, dual nationality may hamper U.S. government efforts to provide protection abroad.

-Hunting and Fishing: If you plan to hunt or fish, be sure to follow all relevant gun and game laws.
-More information is available (in Spanish) from the provincial offices listed on the Argentine Department of Wildlife website.
+Hunting and Fishing/Transporting firearms: If you plan to hunt or fish, be sure to follow all relevant gun and game laws.
+Several U.S. citizens have reported difficulties bringing guns into and out of Argentina.
+More information is available on traveling abroad with firearms can be found here, and also (in Spanish) from the provincial offices listed on the Argentine Department of Wildlife website.

 Adventure Travel: Argentina’s mountains, forests, deserts, and glaciers make it a popular destination for outdoor and adventure sports enthusiasts.
 Despite the best efforts of local authorities, assisting visitors lost or injured in such remote areas can be difficult.
 U.S. citizens have died in recent years while mountain climbing, skiing, trekking, and hunting in Argentina.
-Argentina boasts the highest peak outside the Himalayas, Mount Aconcagua.
+Argentina boasts the highest peak outside of the Himalayas, Mount Aconcagua.
 Its billing in some guidebooks as affordable and "requiring no climbing skills" attracts hundreds of U.S. citizens every year.
-However, with its 22,840-foot altitude, bitter cold, and savage storms, even experienced climbers should bear in mind that it is one of the world’s most difficult and potentially hazardous climbs.
-In recent years, several U.S. citizens, including expert climbers, have lost their lives while climbing Mount Aconcagua, where rescue missions are often difficult or impossible to execute.
-Travelers visiting isolated and wilderness areas should learn about local hazards and weather conditions and inform park or police authorities of their itineraries.
+In recent years, several U.S. citizens, including expert climbers, have lost their lives while climbing on Mount Aconcagua where rescue missions are often difficult or impossible to execute.
+Travelers visiting isolated and wilderness areas should learn about local hazards and weather conditions and always inform park or police authorities of their itineraries.
 Reports of missing or injured persons should be made immediately to the police so that a search can be mounted or assistance rendered.

 ACCESSIBILITY: While in Argentina, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 It is important to note that a specific law mandates access to buildings for persons with disabilities; however, while the federal government has protective laws, many provinces have not adopted the laws and have no mechanisms to ensure enforcement.